How it's made: Backstage at Tommy Hilfiger's global, celebrity-filled show

 For the past five years, American designer Tommy Hilfiger has been producing lavish fashion shows and touring them around the world -- an unusual approach, when most designers only participate in one city's fashion week.
 His desire to think outside the box isn't new.
 In 1999 he famously took over Madison Square Garden to present his collection, years before Kanye West did the same.

-"I have this fear of being irrelevant or stale," Hilfiger said in an interview at his London office, the day before his Autumn-Winter 2020 show -- held in the cavernous, concrete Tanks exhibition space at London's Tate Modern gallery.
+"I have this fear of being irrelevant or stale," Hilfiger said in an interview at his London office, the day before his Spring 2020 show -- held in the cavernous, concrete Tanks exhibition space at London's Tate Modern gallery.
 "I'm always looking for disruption and breakthrough."

 A profile of Hilfiger could easily be summarized in one sentence: the man synonymous with the colors red, white and blue.
 Since founding his company in 1985, he has been one of the designers -- along with Ralph Lauren and Gant -- that have globalized the preppy American aesthetic.
 Now, with 2000 stores in 191 countries, he is part of a rare group of designers whose name resonates beyond the fashion industry.